jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 In this chapter we are going to use some of what you have learned and apply it to data taken from the ISIKHNAS database.

-GIS have become an essential tool in the understanding and management of animal movements and disease.
+GIS has become an essential tool in the understanding and management of animal movements and disease.
-They can provide valuable assistance in a range of tasks, including:
+It can provide valuable assistance in a range of tasks, including:

 1. monitoring animal distribution or movements
 2. describing the level and distribution of disease